 English and World Literature gives a unique opportunity to study English Literature as part of a wider global culture.
 Through carefully selected case studies, students develop an ability to independently analyse literary texts while learning how to place them within specific literary contexts and genres.
 From Norse and Celtic myths, through the legends of King Arthur, Romantic poetry, and twentieth century American drama, the course is a tour de force journey through the history of literature and ideas.
 It provides an invaluable basis for further studies in English Literature and Languages A Levels.

 It is impossible to make sense of the contemporary world without an understanding of the nature of religion and the role that it plays in that world.
-Religious Studies offers a possibility to investigate the creation and interpretation of religious texts over consecutive historical periods.
+Religious Studies offers the possibility to investigate the creation and interpretation of religious texts over consecutive historical periods.
 In their first year, students can thus follow the development of major world religions, something which they can pursue further at A Level, when they also engage with philosophy of religion and ethics.

-In History of Art, we study how visual culture can shape and express human relations.
+In History of Art we study how visual culture can shape and express human relations.
 The subject introduces key visual analysis skills while inviting students to place past and contemporary artefacts within broader socio-cultural contexts.
 Art has served as a means of conveying various forms of authority and it has been a mode of interrogating social and cultural conventions.
 In the History of Art A Level, students are encouraged to build further on these thematic approaches when examining artworks in the light of patronage, status, gender, nationality and ethnicity.

-Our Philosophy and Cognitive Science courses do not only teach extensive history of philosophical thought but also encourage students to examine different ways of knowing and how our ethical systems affect life in society.
+Our Philosophy and Cognitive Science courses not only teach extensive history of philosophical thought but also encourage students to examine different ways of knowing and how our ethical systems affect life in society.
 Philosophy complements Humanities and Social Sciences studies, encouraging students to draw across the disciplines while taking an autonomous and self-reflective approach to their learning.